biolab/orange3/doc/visual-programming/source/exporting-visualizations/index.md

 ![](plot-format.png)

-[Matplotlib](https://matplotlib.org/) Python code is ideal for detailed editing and a high level of customization.
+[Matplotlib](https://matplotlib.org/) Python code is ideal for detailed editing and a high customization level.
 Below is an example of the Python code.
 It is possible to adjust the colors, size of the symbols, markers, etc.

 ```python
 import matplotlib.pyplot as plt